 As this long-term trend develops, we will be continuing to observe and analyse its progress.
 Understanding which regions and industries are best managing the challenges will help to inform our investment decisions over time.

-1. For example, the McKinsey Global Institute (MGI) January 2017 report on automation and its effects, the MGI May 2017briefing note, ‘What’s now and next in analystics, artificial intelligence and automation’, and December 2017 document, ‘Jobs gained, jobs lost: Automation’
+1. For example, the McKinsey Global Institute (MGI) January 2017 report on automation and its effects, the MGI May 2017briefing note, ‘What’s now and next in analytics, artificial intelligence and automation’, and December 2017 document, ‘Jobs gained, jobs lost: Automation’

 2 & 3.
 ‘Jobs gained, jobs lost’: Automation’, McKinsey Global Institute, December 2017